EISy-as-Py/eisy/doc/index.rst

 Using circuit elements, the simulation module is able to reproduce the impedance response of the selected circuit.
 Look into the :code:`circuit.py` page to see which configurations are already supported.
-The `data_simulation.py` module allows to simulate the response and saves the result in a `pandas.DataFrame` in the frequency domain.
+The :code:`data_simulation.py` module allows to simulate the response and saves the result in a :code:`pandas.DataFrame` in the frequency domain.
 The impedance response is  presented both in its complex form, as well as separated in its real and imaginary parts.

 .. note::
   :code:`eisy.py` is a new Python model and will be continuously updated as more feature are developed.

-For any suggestions or request for specific features, plese visit the `eisy.py` issue page <https://github.com/EISy-as-Py/EISy_as_Py/issues.
+For any suggestions or request for specific features, plese visit the `eisy.py` issue page <https://github.com/EISy-as-Py/EISy_as_Py/issues.>

 How to install `eisy.py`
 -----------------------